uber-archive/ohana-ios/README.md

 #### CocoaPods

-To integrate Ohana into your project using [CocoaPods](http://cocoapods.org), add the following line to your Podfile:
+To integrate Ohana into your project using [CocoaPods](http://cocoapods.org), add the following line to your Podfile and run `pod install`:

 ```ruby
 pod 'Ohana', '~> 1.0'